IHE/IHE-MetadataHandbook/README.md

 1. XDW workflow definitions can be found [here](https://wiki.ihe.net/index.php/Category:XDW)
 2. Certain images can be found [here](https://wiki.ihe.net/index.php/Category:DICOM)
 3. All IHE profiles of CDA can be found [here](https://wiki.ihe.net/index.php/Category:CDA)
-## 3.6 Assemble the metadata attributes
+## 3.6 Assemble the Metadata Attributes
 In setting up your Community Metadata Specification, it is advised to start with the ‘easy’, non-ambiguous metadata attributes.
 These attributes often can just be assembled from what you are currently